TheMody/Improving-Line-Search-Methods-for-Large-Scale-Neural-Network-Training/README.md

 ## Please cite:
-Faster Convergence for Transformer Fine-tuning with Line Search Methods from
+Improving Line Search Methods for Large Scale Neural Network Training with Line Search Methods from
 Philip Kenneweg,
-Leonardo Galli,
 Tristan Kenneweg,
 Barbara Hammer
-To be published in IJCNN 2023
+To be published in ACDSA 2024